 The Louisiana Baptists Annual Report is available online each year for viewing and downloading as a PDF.
 To view the report online or download a digital copy, click here.

-The 2018 Annual Meeting was held on November 12-13 at Temple Baptist Church in Ruston, LA.
+The 2019 Annual Meeting was held on November 11-12 at Randolph Riverfront Center, Alexandria, LA.
 Click here to view videos from the meeting.

 Guidelines for the Making of Motions at the Louisiana Baptist Convention